peterthehan/fergus/templates/README.txt

 *******************************************************************************
-STYLE GUIDE ON CRUSADERS QUEST DATABASE (CQDB) JSON FORMAT
+STYLE GUIDE ON CRUSADERS QUEST DATABASE JSON FORMAT
 *******************************************************************************
+If you're going to help with doing data-entry, make sure to do the following:

-Please read through this short document first before doing anything.
+1. Read through the rest of this short document first before doing anything.
-If you EVER get confused, refer to sample.txt or message me directly.
+		If you ever get confused, refer to sample.txt or message me directly.

+2. Check #claim to make sure you didn't choose a hero already claimed by another @contributor.

-Resources can be found: https://github.com/Johj/fergus/tree/master/templates Click the desired hero template and then click the "Raw" button.
-Copy-paste the text into your desired text editor and proceed.
+Resources can be found: https://github.com/Johj/fergus/tree/master/templates

+Click the desired hero template and then click the "Raw" button.
+Copy-paste the text into your desired text editor and proceed to enter data.
-If you do decide to contribute, PLEASE MAKE SURE TO CLAIM THE HERO(ES) IN #claim TO AVOID CONFLICTS WITH OTHER CONTRIBUTORS.

 Please send me an attached .txt file through private message only after you fully complete a hero entry.
 I will double-check the data before adding it to